exo-archives/aio-portal/patch/2.5.12/PORTAL-3815/readme.txt

 Problem description

 What is the problem to fix?
-* Customer wants to display time with 24h format.
+* In User workspace, next to eXo start button, there is a time display.
+Customer wants to display time with 24h format.

 Fix description

 How is the problem fixed?
-* Add time 24h format configuration on portal-configuration.xml
+* Add configuration of 24h time format in portal-configuration.xml.

 Patch file: PORTAL-3815